Spain in Short

 Kids are very welcome everywhere in Spain and you'll see them up late in the restaurants with their

-that combine fun and learning.
+centres that combine fun and learning.
 A great healthy life for children is available in Spain.
-The weather
+The

-alone allows for a much healthier lifestyle and "playing out" with their friends will late.
-Most
+weather alone allows for a much healthier lifestyle and "playing out" with their friends will late.

 The Spanish love their commercial centres.
 Big Spanish brands like La Zara and Mango are side by side

-permitted Sundays, often in summer to allow for tourists.
-But the bars and restaurants remain open every
+certain permitted Sundays, often in summer to allow for tourists.
+But the bars and restaurants

-day so you'll often see people in shopping centres on Sundays having a drink or some food.
+remain open every day so you'll often see people in shopping centres on Sundays having a drink or

-able to study here.
-Applying for attendance at a university in Spain is the first step in making your
+be able to study here.
+Applying for attendance at a university in Spain is the first step in making

-dreams of attending school in this amazing country come true.
-All universities in the country require
+your dreams of attending school in this amazing country come true.
+All universities in the country

-that an application be completed before one can be considered for admission into a university.
-Luckily
+require that an application be completed before one can be considered for admission into a

 Bachelor’s Degree Programs & Admissions

-will vary according to the country in which you obtained your secondary education.
-European and
+application will vary according to the country in which you obtained your secondary education.

-Non-European students will need to follow the exact procedures for applications as indicated below.
+European and Non-European students will need to follow the exact procedures for applications as

-Spanish National University for Distance Education.
-The application, called the solicitud de
+the SNUDE, the Spanish National University for Distance Education.
+The application, called the

-inscripcion, opens during the month of April.
-Upon completion of the application it should be printed
+solicitud de inscripcion, opens during the month of April.
+Upon completion of the application it

-you have a recognition from your high school.
-This recognition certifies that you have attained the
+is necessary that you have a recognition from your high school.
+This recognition certifies that you

 A Look at the Exam